-Indicator 3.2.5.2 [Modified]: Residents have protected time to participate in scholarly activities, including completion of a scholarly research, quality improvement, or educational project.
+Indicator 3.2.5.2: Residents have protected time to participate in scholarly activities, including research as appropriate.

 Indicator 3.2.5.3: Residents have protected time to participate in professional development to augment their learning and/or to present their scholarly work.